 6. Hold daily pre-shift team meetings in which you give every server and bartender specific sales and service goals for that shift.
 (Manager: “Frank, how many desserts and appetizers are you going to sell today?”
 Frank: “Five appetizers and three desserts.”
 Manager: “Great!
 Don’t forget to learn three new guests’ names as well.”)

 7. Follow up during the floor shift to make sure that each server is attempting to achieve and exceed these goals.
 Coach them along as you check their progress. (“Just one more dessert, Frank!
 You’ve got two tables finishing up their entrees so you’ve got a great opportunity here.
 Now what are you going to say to those guests to make that sale?”)

-8. HAVE FUN!
+8. Setup fun incentives and sales contests.
 Remember, he who laughs, lasts!